I’ll forgive you if you’ve never heard of a tandem garage.

 A double garage offers enough space to park more than a single vehicle, mostly side by side.
 You can choose a single door for two parking slots or two separate entrances.
 But how is this garage different from a tandem garage?

 Here are the main differences between these garage models.

 - In a tandem garage, you’d occasionally have to shuffle your cars around if you wanted to access a particular car more often.
 Conversely, you don’t need to do so in a double garage as you can access either of your vehicles directly since it allows you to park them side by side.

 - A double garage takes more space than a tandem garage.
-The typical driveway width is the same for a single-car garage or a tandem-garage.
+The typical driveway width is the same for a single-car garage or tandem garage.
 A double garage needs a wider driveway because of the larger garage door.

 - Spacing between parked cars also varies.
 There are about six feet between vehicles in double car garages, while approximately three feet in tandem garages.

 - A tandem garage is cheaper to construct than a double garage.
 You’ll require more material to build a double garage as it is more spacious than its tandem counterpart.
-It costs an average of $35-$50 per square foot to build a garage.
+Building a garage costs an average of $35-$50 per square foot.
 Since tandem models are narrower, they cost less than double garages.

 - Only one car can drive through the entrance at a go.
 A double garage might have more than one entrance and driveway to support multiple vehicles.